 To be eligible for the BSW junior level, applicants must:

-Application for advancement to BSW student status are made at the end of April (usually around April 19) of the semester of the student’s sophomore year.
+Application for advancement to BSW student status are made at the end of April of the Spring semester of the student’s sophomore year.
 Upon receipt of all necessary documents, the Social Work faculty reviews the application.
 The division chair of the program notifies applicants by letter of the faculty’s decisions regarding admissions.
 Students must be advanced to BSW student status in order to take SW-330.

 In order to remain in good standing in the BSW program, students must maintain a grade of “C” or better in all required Social Work courses and a minimum of 2.5 cumulative GPA.
 All prerequisites must be met before progression in the program.

 View the degree requirements in the most recent Undergraduate Catalog: